smucclaw/documentation/docs/returning-examples-deontic-and-temporal-logic.rst

 Events & Consequences, Obligations vs Permissions
 =================================================

-`See the L4 Code for this 'Contract As Automaton' example <https://docs.google.com/spreadsheets/d/1leBCZhgDsn-Abg2H_OINGGv-8Gpf9mzuX1RR56v0Sss/edit?pli=1#gid=2000125343>`_
+`See the L4 Code for this 'Contract As Automaton' example <https://docs.google.com/spreadsheets/d/1WyzDqaVTcicDa2K_mzS_SGtLZL4SnzzfYHUDdtBDxUA/edit#gid=1582189446>`_

-In the :ref:`eg_rodent`, we learned that we can use L4 to formalise a rule.
+In the :ref:`eg_must_sing`, we learned that we can use L4 to formalise a rule.

 The rule was just about short enough to formalise without causing too much mental strain.
 But what happens when you need to formalise even longer rules, or rules with multiple sections that repeatedly use the same terms and rules?